Mountain safety when the weather changes very quickly

 Ltips for skiing in the mountains in complete safety

-For sliders, the safety rules are simple: respect the skiers and snowboarders located below (downstream), control your speed and trajectory, and slow down when approaching a beginners' area and near the tails of the ski lifts at the bottom of the slopes.
+For sliders, the rules of mountain safety are simple: respect the skiers and snowboarders located below (downstream), control your speed and trajectory, and slow down when approaching a beginners' area and near the tails of the ski lifts at the bottom of the slopes.
 It wouldn't be a question of reproducing the scene of Les Bronzés are skiing when Jérôme does the domino with the queue in front of the chairlift!

 It is also necessary to ensure don't stop anywhere, as behind a bump offering no visibility, respect the signs and respect all users, in particular disabled skiers whose maneuvers are more difficult to perform.